Bedford Level Corporation

 The Bedford Level Corporation (or alternatively the Corporation of the Bedford Level) was founded in England in 1663 to manage the draining of the Fens of East Central England.
-It formalised the legal status of the Company of Adventurers previously formed by the Duke of Bedford to reclaim 95,000 acre of the Bedford Level.
+It formalised the legal status of the Company of Adventurers previously formed by the Earl of Bedford to reclaim 95,000 acre of the Bedford Level.

 History

 The low-lying land of East Central England, known as the Fens, consisted traditionally of semi-continuous marshland and peat bog interspersed with isolated patches of higher ground.
 Agriculture has only been made possible by a co-ordinated system of drainage ditches.
 During medieval times this was controlled by the great monasteries in the area but fell into disrepair after the dissolution of the monasteries.
 By the 1600s the general drainage situation was so bad that King James I invited Cornelius Vermuyden, the Dutch engineer, to devise a scheme to drain the Great Fen.